pingwan/datascience/README.md

 Clustering
 --------------------------
 The goal of the clustering phase is to find groups of related actors.
-The input comes from the hadoop jobs which are bigrams which represents two actors together with the number of occurences they were mentioned.
+The input comes from the hadoop jobs which are bigrams which represents two actors together with the number of occurences they were mentioned on the same page.
 From all the avaiable clustering algorithms, the k-means was chosen due to the simplicity and speed.
 The rule of thumb was used in order to determine the appropiate number for k.
 The formulate is  sqrt(n/2), where n is the amount of bigrams.